Lemon Cedar Homemade Dust Spray and Polish

 How to Make Homemade Dust Spray and Furniture Polish:

 Step 1.
-Using a funnel, pour 1/2 cup water, 1/2 cup white vinegar, and 1/2 cup olive oil into a spray bottle (this set of 15 glass bottles is a must for making zero waste cleaners).
+Using a funnel, pour 1/2 cup of distilled water, 1/2 cup white vinegar, and 1/2 cup of olive oil into the glass spray bottle.

 Step 2.
 Place the cap and shake to mix the ingredients.